Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/SessionSendReceiveUsingSessionClient/readme.md

                 // Assign a SessionId for the message message.SessionId = sessionId;
                 messagesToSend.Add(message);

+				// Write the sessionId, body of the message to the console Console.WriteLine($"Sending SessionId: {message.SessionId}, message: {Encoding.UTF8.GetString(message.Body)}");
             }

             // Send a batch of messages corresponding to this sessionId to the queue